sirsimions/phase-1-project/README.md

-# Performance Analysis App
+# Covid 19 Checker App
-#### The current application is a web app that facilitates overal analysis of students performance.
+#### The current application is a web app that enables individuals to assess the status of covid 19 of a country before traveling.
 This current version of the app is dated September 1, 2022.
 #### By **Simion Okola**
 ## Live Link
 https://sirsimions.github.io/phase-1-project/
 ## Description
 ## Description
-This app provides a solution to most challenges faced by classroom teachers.
-Traditionally, institutions rely on Excel to perform statistical analysis.
-While Excel tends to be robust, its efficiency relies on one's knowledge of functions.
-The current app therefore, addresses this challenge by provoding an app that fetches data from a database and calculates crucial measures of central tendency and dispersion including mean, median, standard deviation, and range by simply clicking appropriate buttons.
-Moreover, once the page loades, it automatically fetches all the students' details and displays them on the web.
-Individual student details can be viewed by clicking the name.
-The app also does a comparison internally and determines the overal grade of the class, and also outputs highest and lowest scores.
+This app provides a solution to most challenges faced by tourist and other people interested in travelling to different places of the world.
+Currently, people have to conduct multiple searches to obtain information of a particular country's  Covid 19 status.
+The current app therefore, addresses this challenge by provoding an app that fetches data from a public database and display crucial statistics such as number of confirmed cases, deaths, recoveries, and country's geolocation.
+One only needs to click the country of interest to view all the information.
 ## Setup and Installation Requirements
 * The requirements for hosting of this app include domain name, hosting provider, and hosting plan.
 * There are no additional codes required.
 No dependencies are required for this app to run.
 However, the app needs a     database and servers because the app fetches data for analysis.